Kilt Outfits

 Kilt Measuring Experience

-Create your very own kilt outfit with our exclusive ScotlandShop Kilt Measuring Experience, available at both our Edinburgh and Albany, NY stores.
+Create your very own kilt outfit with our exclusive ScotlandShop Kilt Measuring Experience, available at our Edinburgh, Crieff and Albany, NY stores.
 Our expert team will take your measurements and guide you through from the main outfit elements, to all of the accompanying accessories and every little bespoke detail, all while explaining the history and traditions of this national dress.

 Buying a kilt is a rite of passage for many Scots and those of Scottish descent across the world.
 It is not only an investment in your heritage, but an investment in a high-quality garment.
 A good kilt can become a family heirloom, lasting for at least a generation or two if cared for properly.
 Whether you already own a kilt or are thinking about buying one, we're here to help with an informative guide on how to care for your kilt.